appsparkler/study/web/security/DevSecOps.md

 - **dev team and security team are partners.
 Dev team is responsible, security team is accountable.**

 ## Getting started with DSO
 - Cloud is fast, agile and more secure.
+To truly capture the value of DevOps and Cloud, you need both.
 -